 Diversity & Inclusion

 Lincoln’s Inn is committed to promoting equality, diversity and inclusion, both within the barristers’ profession and as an employer.
-We have recently carried out a review of our Equality and Diversity Policy and have published our new Equality, Diversity, and Inclusion Statement.
-We are working on our EDI action plan and this will be published by the end of this year.
+In recent years we have carried out a review of our Equality and Diversity Policy and have published our Equality, Diversity, and Inclusion Statement as well as the EDI Action Plan for 2022 and 2023.